ASU-CodeDevils/Diceroll/SRS.md

 4. The application interface shall contain CD branding.
 5. The application interface shall visually represent the rolling die.
 6. The application interface shall visually represent the roll history of the current game.
+7. The application interface shall have a "dice info" button that will display random dice and other game trivia pulled from Wikipedia.

 ### 2.2 Functional Requirements
 1. The application shall allow the ability to set the number of sides a die has.